FoxChrisRealTheGit/react-stylux-layout/README.md

 # react-stylux

+**This project is part of the larger react-stylux library.**

 This is currently a very alpha stage project, documentation will be lack luster for a few weeks.
 Please stand by while testing occurs.
-It should also be noted that no items are responsive, and are only psuedo responsive to the extent that flex-wrap is responsive.
+Responsive implementation is in its infancy and will continue to improve.
+There are currently three sizes, please see Responsive notes for more information.

 ## Getting Started